-It’s January.
-Let’s take a break from talking about the size of your ass and talk about the size of your dog’s for just a minute.
-Did you know that keeping your dog at her ideal weight can add actual years on to her life?
-It’s true, a 14-year study by Purina found that dogs fed to their ideal body condition lived 1.8 years longer, on average, than their overweight littermates.
-(That’s 12.6 Dog Years if you’re struggling with the math.)
+How do you know if you’ve got an overweight dog?
+Does it really matter if your dog is a little bigger in the middle than she used to be?
+The truth is that keeping your dog at her ideal weight can add actual years on to her life.
+A 14-year study by Purina found that dogs fed to their ideal body condition lived 1.8 years longer, on average, than overweight dogs.
+(That’s 12.6 dog years if you’re struggling with the math.)

 It’s probably not a news flash to you that an overweight dog isn’t a great idea, but it’s that “ideal weight” part that can get tricky.
-How do you even determine your dog’s ideal weight?
-The last time you tried to google it, you found a bunch of tables and graphs that pretty much said your dog should probably weigh somewhere between 45 and 83 pounds, which is about as helpful as saying the ideal time to get engaged is somewhere between the second date and the third child together.
-(Thanks, Google.)
+So how do you determine your dog’s ideal weight?
+Tables that tell you if your dog is overweight can be a helpful starting point, but they often have too big of a range to give you great information.

 The key is to forget about a number on a scale and use a couple of simple assessments to determine the ideal for your particular dog.
 (In fact, this is how most vets assess weight, too.)
 Basically, you just have to look and feel to figure it out.
 No math necessary.
 Phew.